 “Offshore” suggests fat cats squirrelling away untold millions into exotic Caribbean islands, rather than making a few hundred quid from renting out a property to ease the mortgage payments bloated by EU monetary policy.

 Most buyers are probably not aware of their tax obligations in the country where they bought their apartments or villas.
-But the Irish tax offices has sent letters to those suspected of owning assets abroad, which tells them that under
+But the Irish tax offices has sent letters to those suspected of owning assets abroad, which tells them that under EU legislation, they have been identified as being in receipt of income from an offshore bank account or accounts, informing them that while this is not illegal, the holders must pay tax on any interest earned on the account.

-The noose is also tightening for these non tax compliant owners of “offshore” property because advances in computer software have made it a lot easier for tax officials across
+The noose is also tightening for these non tax compliant owners of “offshore” property because advances in computer software have made it a lot easier for tax officials across Europe to share information.

 In Spain, for example, new software was implemented some months ago, which alerts the tax office when there has been a change in the notary deeds of a property following a sale.